 Clinical genetic testing for Rett syndrome is done using standard genome sequencing and deletion/duplication testing.
 If a genetic diagnosis has not yet been made, a genetic counselor guides patients and their families through the diagnostic process.
 Based on the results of such testing and the initial evaluation, our team develops an individualized care plan, modifying it as the patient’s needs change over time.

 Kennedy Krieger is home to a unique interdisciplinary collaboration of Rett syndrome experts.
 Our clinicians, research scientists and rehabilitation professionals work together to provide optimal interdisciplinary care for patients.
 Because Rett syndrome can affect many different systems in the body, treating a patient with the disorder often requires the collaboration of a wide range of medical specialists.
 Key specialists who see our patients include those in the following fields:

 - Occupational therapy

 - Physical therapy

-Each patient’s treatment plan includes individualized interventions designed to help the patient cope with the loss of abilities, improve or preserve function, manage seizures, and communicate via advanced technologies like eye gaze communication devices.
+Each patient’s treatment plan includes individualized interventions designed to help the patient cope with the loss of abilities, improve or preserve function, manage seizures, and communicate via advanced technologies like eye gaze-tracking communication devices.
 These interventions address the full spectrum of clinical concerns.
 Additionally, we can also facilitate access to Kennedy Krieger’s comprehensive team of specialists to assist with specific educational, behavioral and other therapy needs.